dali-kaafar/dali-kaafar.github.io/_pages/publications.md

 – H. Asghar, B. Zhao, M. Ikram, G. Nguyen, M.A.
 Kaafar, S. Lamont, D. Coscia, "Use of cryptography in malware obfuscation", in Journal of Computer Virology and Hacking Techniques 20 (1), 135-152.
 2024

-– C Atkins, I Wood, MA Kaafar, H Asghar, N Basta, M Kepkowski, "ConvoCache: Smart Re-Use of Chatbot Response", In Proceedings of Interspeech 2024, Kos Greece, April 2024.
+– C. Atkins, I. Wood, M.A.
+Kaafar, H. Asghar, N. Basta, M Kepkowski, "ConvoCache: Smart Re-Use of Chatbot Response", In Proceedings of Interspeech 2024, Kos Greece, April 2024.

 **2023**